tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 That all took place a decade ago.

-Since then, I’ve salvaged as much of myself as I can.
+Since then, I’ve salvaged as much of myself as I could.
 It hasn’t been easy.
 But, in the end, I put my life back together.
 Got married.
 Had a few kids.
 Symbolically buried Divya in a vacant grave with a tombstone.

 I listed her date of death as the day of the plane crash, and I hope that's actually true, but I don’t know for sure, and I don’t like to dwell on that fact.